ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Comments
 --------
-Because PyAEDT is about multiple physics domains, the people reading its source code does not have the same background as the person who writes it.
+Because PyAEDT is about multiple physics domains, the people reading its source code do not have the same background as the person who writes it.
 This is why it is important for this library to have well commented and documented source code.
 Comments that contradict the code are worse than no comments.
 Always make a priority of keeping